 Melinda: That’s absolutely been a big deal here in Ontario.
 So, I agree with you on that 100 percent.

-Let’s just imagine that another one of the G7 countries decides they are going to legalize cannabis and someone calls you up who’s a brand marketer from that country, what would be your top pieces of advice for them in getting a brand up and running in this market?
+Let’s just imagine that another one of the G7 countries decides they are going to legalize cannabis, which may need a led grow lights, and someone calls you up who’s a brand marketer from that country, what would be your top pieces of advice for them in getting a brand up and running in this market?

 Ray: Well, I think first and foremost it’s understanding the sandbox and understanding the rules and regulations and that in Canada specifically, we’re very much regulated through Health Canada.
 And I think, you know, I’ve never worked in an industry or for a company or in a job where I’ve had a closer working relationship with my legal and compliancy group.
 So I think for me that was the biggest change from my previous life in more traditional consumer packaged goods is that you had less regulations and less rules to deal with and the sky is the limit when it comes to creativity and promotional ideas and different concepts, etc.

 And I think for me, especially in an industry that’s growing so fast like ours is, it’s really about managing your time.
 And I think that the more you can manage your time to align with what is within the regs and you minimize the amount of time invested in ideas that are frankly never going to go anywhere, that would be, I think my number one point of advice is getting very cozy with the regulator and understanding exactly what there’s a good chance that you can and can’t do so that you can maximize your time efficiency and focus your efforts in the right place.

 Melinda: Ray, thank you so much for sharing your thoughts with us today.